If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 The Kikoff store is difficult to find.
 It’s buried on the mobile app at the bottom of the page with your credit card information under Visit Kikoff Store.
 It looks like this:

 Pro tip: If you’re signing up for Kikoff, you will be paying the monthly fee solely to boost your credit score and lower your credit utilization.
-At this point, the store offers no real value.
+At this point, the store offers minimal value.

 READ MORE: How to get a free credit score